 You can take this for what is it worth.
 We do not think USAA is a particularly bad company by insurance company standards.
 But that might not be saying much.
 They all want to take advantage of you and pay you as little as possible.

 How does USAA evaluate PIP and other no-fault claims?

 The use USAA Auto Injury Solutions/Concentra (“AIS”) program which includes audits of medical bills submitted to USAA for payment under the first party medical coverages of USAA automobile insurance policies.

 Why does USAA often wait until a lawsuit is filed or a trial is near before making a reasonable offer?

 Basically, what the insurance company does is a gut check of two people: you and your lawyer.
 Largely, USAA knows your attorney's history because it uses, as we discuss below, a computer program that evaluates your lawyer as a part of your overall case evaluation process.
 But many lawyers and victims get cold feet when it comes to filing a lawsuit or walking into court to try the case.
 USAA sometimes wants to wait it out to see who blinks first.
 Eventually, as we talked about above, USAA will blink eventually.
 But from a strategy standpoint, they want to drag it out to see if you will cave in first.

 How does USAA evaluate claims?

 USAA uses as a guide an insurance program called Colossus.
 It is probably the most debunked computer program in human history that continues to be used by its customers.
 It seems the computer has a lot of bugs in it but - surprise! - the mistakes push the settlement values one way: down.

 What is this about Colossus evaluating my lawyer?

 One smart thing Colossus can do is bake the quality of your lawyer into the settlement offer.
 The big thing insurance companies want to consider is whether the lawyer or law firm is willing to take a case to trial, evidenced by whether they have a track record of doing so.
 So insurance adjusters want to slice that analysis even thinner.
 Is the lawyer willing to try small cases but blinks when there is a lot of money on the line?
 Your attorneys' track record of success might be a big factor in how your claim is evaluated.
 Which means you better get a lawyer with a history of success and a willingness when necessary to take the case to trial.

 Should I hire a lawyer to fight this insurance company?

 I just have a property damage claim or personal injury protection claim and want to call USAA.
 Do you have their phone number?

-USAA's auto claims phone number is 800-531-8222.
+USAA's auto claims phone number is 800-531-8722.
 [You have to go through that annoying automated system to get to someone.
 But you will eventually.]

 Our law firm handles serious injury car accident cases in every single corner of Maryland.
 We have had plenty of cases with this insurance company.
 If you have been seriously injured in a motor vehicle accident and want an advocate who will fight for you, call us at 800-553-8082 or get a free claim evaluation.